syncfusion-content/blazor-docs/blazor/stock-chart/Legend.md

 ### Legend Text Wrap

 When the legend text exceeds the container, the text can be wrapped by using `TextWrap` Property.
-End user can also wrap the legend text based on the `MaximumLabelWidth` property.
+End user can also wrap the legend text based on the `MaxLabelWidth` property.

 ```cshtml
 @using Syncfusion.Blazor.Charts